 This page provides information on the Particle Shader component.

-This component is intended to shade particles such as splash and foam, but may be used to render sparks, sand, or thin cigarette smoke as well.
-Usually, it is targeted to the particles exported by the simulator, but it can also shade any particle system in 3ds Max as well.
+This component is intended to shade particles such as splash and foam but may be used to render sparks, sand or thin cigarette smoke as well.
+Usually, it is targeted to the particles exported by the simulator but it can also be used to render Maya's nParticles.

 For a list of supported Render Elements, please check the V-Ray Render Elements Support page.